wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 cont.bind $ct : [tp* (cont ([tp* tp'*] -> [t2*]))] -> [(cont ([tp'*] -> [t2*]))]
 ```

-The `cont.bind` primitive binds the arguments of type `tp*` to the
+The instruction `cont.bind` binds the arguments of type `tp*` to the
 continuation `$ct`, yielding a modified continuation object which
 expects fewer arguments.
+As with the two previous instructions, this
+instruction does also consume its continuation object argument,
+though, in contrast to the other two it produces a new continuation
+object that can be supplied to either `cont.{resume,throw,bind}`.

 ### Suspending Continuations

+A computation running inside a continuation object can suspend itself
+by invoking one of the declared control events.

 ```wat
 cont.suspend $label : [tp*] -> [tr*]

 ```

+The instruction `cont.suspend` invokes the control event named
+`$label` with arguments of types `tp*`.
+Operationally, the instruction
+transfers control out of the continuation object to nearest enclosing
+handler for `$label`.
+This is similar to how raising an exception
+transfers control to the nearest suitable exception handler.
+The
+crucial difference is the residual computation at the suspension point
+expects to resumed later with arguments of types `tr*`.

 ## Examples